spring-projects/sts4/vscode-extensions/vscode-manifest-yaml/README.md

 ### Dynamic Cloud Foundry Content Assist

 Would you like to see actual Cloud Foundry values for attributes like `services`, `buildpack`, `domain`, and `stack`?
-If you have [cf CLI](https://docs.cloudfoundry.org/cf-cli/) installed and connected to a Cloud Foundry target, the extension will automatically display values for certain manifest attributes.
+If you have [cf CLI](https://docs.cloudfoundry.org/cf-cli/) installed and connected to a Cloud target, the extension will automatically display values for certain manifest attributes.

-For example, if you are connected to a Cloud Foundry target that has services, and you invoke content assist in an entry under `services`, you will see the available service instances.
-In addition, service instances that do not exist in the Cloud target are highlighted with a warning.
+For example, if you are connected to a Cloud target that has services, and you invoke content assist in an entry under `services`, you will see the available service instances.
+In addition, service instances that do not exist in the Cloud target, like `redisserv` in the example below, are highlighted with a warning.

+The dynamic content assist also shows which Cloud target you are connected to.

 ![Dynamic Cloud Foundry Content Assist Screenshot][dcfca]